Critical period: Imprinting

 Pheromones play a key role in the imprinting process, they trigger a biochemical response in the recipient, leading to a confirmed identification in the other individual.
 If direct contact between mother and infant is not maintained during the critical imprinting period, then the mother goose may reject the infant because she is unfamiliar with her newborn's scent.
 If that does happen, then the infant's life would be in jeopardy unless it were claimed by a substitute mother, possibly leading to awkward social behavior in later life.
 In relation to humans, a newborn during the critical period identifies with its mother's and other peoples' scents since its scent is one of the most developed senses at that stage in life.
 The newborn uses this pheromone identification to seek the people it identifies with, when in times of distress, hunger, and discomfort as a survival skill.
 Inferences could be made for newborns based upon Lorenz's studies.
 When imprinting on their mothers, newborns look to them for nourishment, a sense of security, and comfort.
-Human newborns are among the most helpless known with orangutang newborns ranking second.
+Human newborns are among the most helpless known with orangutan newborns ranking second.
 Newborns of these species have a very limited array of innate survival abilities.
 Their most important and functional ability is to form bonds with close individuals who are able to keep them alive.
 Imprinting is a crucial factor of the critical period because it facilitates the newborn's abilities to form bonds with other individuals, from infancy to adulthood.